 Ecstasy of the Soul (CM Records, 2012)

-Amjad Sabri was one of the preeminent star performers and the current leader of the Sabri Brothers until he was shot in Karachi in June this year.
+Amjad Sabri was one of the preeminent star performers and the leader of the Sabri Brothers until he was shot in Karachi in 2016.
 Ecstasy of the Soul is a live recording from Warsaw in 2012 celebrating 50 years of diplomatic relations between Poland and Pakistan.
 It clearly shows what a great musical force has been lost.

 The Sabri Brothers

 Qawwali Masterworks (Piranha, 1993)

 It was actually the Sabri Brothers who first popularised qawwali in the West.
 They started touring in 1958 and released a record on Nonesuch in 1978.
 This is a later double-CD that features more unusual and contemporary repertoire.

 Junun is a curious fusion that combines the raw sound of Rajasthani qawwali, Indian brass, Shye Ben Tzur’s Hebrew vocals with Jonny Greenwood (of Radiohead fame) adding bass guitar, electronics and production.
 It’s strangely compelling, was recorded in the spectacular setting of the Mehrangarh Fort in Jodhpur, and has become something of a cult hit.

 Flight of the Soul (Wergo, 2001)

 A brilliant recording of two lesser-known qawwali groups in concert in Berlin, organised by German Sufi expert Peter Pannke.
 It features Bahauddin Qutbuddin Qawwal & Party, who specialise in Khusrau, and Asif Ali Khan, Manzoor Hussain, Santoo Khan & Party.
 Wild and vibrant.